Last updated on: February 14th, 2023

 Special Leave

-In cases where the actual date of birth is later than the estimated date of birth, the employee is entitled to not less than six weeks leave after the actual date.
-The employee may return to work and the employer may permit the employee to return to work at a date earlier than six weeks after the date of actual delivery.
-Labor Standard Act, §18 – 21.
+In cases where the actual date of birth is later than the estimated date of birth, the employee is entitled to not less than 6 weeks leave after the actual date.
+The employee may return to work and the employer may permit the employee to return to work at a date earlier than 6 weeks after the date of actual delivery.

-The employee is required to submit an application for parental leave at least four weeks before the expected date of commencement of the leave and include the date of termination of the leave.
-The aggregate amount of leave that may be taken by one or two employees for maternity and parental leave in respect of the same event, shall not exceed 78 weeks.
+Notice requirement: The employee is required to submit an application for parental leave at least 4 weeks before the expected date of commencement of the leave and include the date of termination of the leave.

-Where an employee intends to take parental leave in addition to maternity leave, the employee must commence the parental leave immediately on expiry of the maternity leave without a return to work after the expiry of the maternity leave and before the commencement of the parental leave, unless the employee and the employer otherwise agree.
+Where an employee intends to take parental leave in addition to maternity leave, the employee must commence the parental leave immediately on the expiry of the maternity leave without a return to work after the expiry of the maternity leave and before the commencement of the parental leave, unless the employee and the employer otherwise agree.

 Parental leave shall be taken only during the 52-week period commencing on the date of the child’s birth or the date on which the child comes into the custody of the employee, whichever is later.

-Where an employee has been employed for a continuous period of 6 months or more, the employer shall, at the request of the employee, grant the employee leaves of absence without pay of up to 3 days, in total, during a twelve calendar-month period to meet responsibilities related to the health or care of a person who is a member of the immediate family or extended family of the employee.
+An employee is entitled to receive 3 days of unpaid family leave in total during a 12 month calendar period if they have to meet responsibilities related to the health or care of a person who is a member of the immediate family or extended family of the employee.

-An employee who intends to take a leave shall advise the employer of the intention to take the leave, the commencement date of the leave and the anticipated duration of the leave.
+An employee who intends to take a leave shall advise the employer of the intention to take the leave, the commencement date of the leave, and the anticipated duration of the leave.
 Labor Standard Act, § 22.1.

 An employee’s entitlement to unpaid leave ends on the last day of the workweek in which either the critically ill child dies, or the employee has taken 37 weeks of unpaid leave of absence.
-An unpaid leave of absence taken may only be taken in periods of not less than one workweek in duration.
+An unpaid leave of absence may only be taken in periods of not less than one workweek in duration.

-Where an employee has been employed by an employer for a continuous period of three months or more and is the parent of a child who has disappeared and it is probable, considering the circumstances, that the child disappeared as a result of a crime, the employer shall, on the request of the employee, grant to the employee unpaid leave of absence for up to 52 weeks, commencing the first day of the workweek during which the child disappears.
-In case of the death of the child due to crime, the unpaid leave of absence is 104 weeks.
+Where an employee has been employed by an employer for a continuous period of 3 months or more and is the parent of a child who has died and it is probable, considering the circumstances, that the child died as a result of a crime, the employer shall, on the request of the employee, grant to the employee unpaid leave of absence for up to 104 weeks, commencing the first day of the work week in which the child is found dead.

 An employee’s entitlement to an unpaid leave of absence ends on the last day of the workweek in which any of the following occur: